UstadMobile/UstadMobile/CODING-STYLE.md

 ### Screens

 Screens are written using Jetpack Compose for Android and the Kotlin/JS MUI wrapper for Javascript.
-The screen function should use the UiState as an argument,
+The screen function should use the UiState as an argument.

+Screens must use default margins and colors provided by the platform theme (Jetpack Compose or MUI) unless specifically noted otherwise.
+On Jetpack compose this is 16.dp between screen edge and components, and between components. ```ListItem``` already includes padding so it should not be added.
+Components other than ListItem should use ```Modifier.defaultItemPadding()``` for this.

 Android Jetpack Compose:
 ```